HDFGroup/h5serv/docs/GroupOps/index.rst

 ####################

 Groups are objects that can be used to organize objects within a domain.
-Groups contain *links* which can reference other objects and attributes, which can contain metadata associated with the group.
+Groups contain *links* which can reference other objects (datasets, groups or committed datatypes). a There are four different types of links that can be used:

+* hard: A direct link to a group, dataset, or committed datatype object in the domain
+* soft: A symbolic link that gives a path to an object within the domain (object may or may not be present).
+* external: A symbolic link to an object that is external to the domain
+* user-defined: A user-defined link (this implementation only provides title and class for user-defined links)

+Groups all have attributes which can be used to store meta-data about the group.

 Creating Groups
 ---------------